DaneSirois/npm-redux-interfaces/README.md

 export const root_reducer = RI.getRootReducer();
 ```

-Now what you are going to want to do is head back over to your root level `index.js` file and create your store.
+Now, head back over to your root level **index.js** file and create your store.
 After defining the store, you are going to want to give the library access to it.
 Doing so gives the libray access to your reducers, as well as the ability to dispatch actions:

 **/index.js:**
 ```